JuliaSmoothOptimizers/CUTEst.jl/docs/src/sifdecoder.md

 `CUTEst.jl` relies on SIF files to create a `CUTEstModel`.
 Three sets of SIF files are available on [Bitbucket](https://bitbucket.org/optrove/workspace/repositories/).
-We can easily switch between these sets using the `set_mastsif` function.
+We can easily switch between these sets using the function `set_mastsif`.

 ```@docs
 set_mastsif